Dustin Johnson buries some major memories, wins the Masters

 Johnson, the first No. 1 player in the world to win the Masters since Woods in 2002, was the main event.
 He won for the 25th time worldwide and his second major — he won the U.S. Open from four shots behind at Oakmont in 2016 — comes with some big perks.
 He can return for the rest of his life and will host the Masters Club dinner next April for champions.

-But even a record score, and the widest margin of victory since Woods won by 12 in 1997, didn't mean it was easy.
+But even a record score, and the widest margin of victory since 1997, didn't mean it was easy.
 This is Johnson, after all, who for all his talent has dealt with more than his share of misfortune, not all his own doing.

 He was the 16th player to take at least a four-shot lead into the final round of the Masters, and only four had failed to win, most recently Rory McIlroy in 2011.